LaurensArp/VPint/README.md

 python setup.py install
 ```

-Optional depdendencies:
-* Scikit-image      0.17.2 (used for computing the SSIM performance metric)
-* Rasterio          1.3.10 (used by utils to load EO data products)

 ## Running VPint2 for cloud removal in Earth Observation data
 A minimal example to run VPint2 cloud removal, assuming appropriate data is already loaded: